davestearns/eventlogs/README.md

 // Now let's define our events, which are typically variants in an enum.
 // Since this is just an example, we'll define only a subset with only
 // the most relevant properties.
-Timestamps will be added automatically
+Timestamps are added automatically
 // by this crate, so we don't need to define them in each event.
 #[derive(Debug, PartialEq, Clone)]
 pub enum PaymentEvent {